IIIF/cookbook-recipes/recipe/0139-geo-assertion/index.md

 * [`target` values can include hash or SVG selectors.
 This would allow someone to annotate a fragment of a resource.](https://iiif.io/api/annex/openannotation/#selectors)

 ### Restrictions
-In Presentation API 3, there is a minor conflict with the `type` field.
+In Presentation API 3, there is a minor collision with the `type` field.
 See Presentation API 3 Example 3.

 # [Presentation API 3](https://iiif.io/api/presentation/3.0/)